OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (ref- FIPPs and  (ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
 (editors note:  - how should this be referenced and linked? )

+Demonstrator:
-A: JSON example used for testing and developing from v0.7 to v0.8
+JSON example used for testing and developing from v0.7 to v0.8

 A demonstration version of the MVCR can be found on the [Example Consent Receipt Generator (CRG)](https://mvcr.herokuapp.com/) page.
 The example site also contains [API documentation](https://mvcr.herokuapp.com/doc/).
 This server contains a consent receipt generation API.
 The API consists of a single endpoint at [http://www.consentreceipt.org/mvcr/api](http://www.consentreceipt.org/mvcr/api).
 This endpoint accepts HTTP POST requests with input in the form of JSON (application/json) documents and returns output in the form of a signed JSON Web Token (application/jwt).
 The example site consists of two pages: